 - Raise your deductible. – Another way to reduce the amount you pay for coverage is to raise your deductible.
 The deductible is the amount you must pay out-of-pocket for covered expenses before your insurer will provide benefits.
 If you opt for a higher deductible, your insurance premium will be reduced to reflect your choice because the insurance company will be responsible for a smaller percentage of your expenses.
 However, be sure to choose a deductible that you will be able to pay if necessary.
 Otherwise, you may find that you cannot afford to repair or replaced a damaged asset if a covered event occurs.

 - Change the type of coverage. – Depending on the type of insurance policy you are reviewing, you may or may not be able to change the type of coverage requested.
-For example, if you are reviewing a car insurance policy, you can decide to purchase a comprehensive policy, or you may decide to purchase a basic liability policy.
+For example, if you are reviewing a car insurance policy for renewal, you can decide to purchase a comprehensive policy, or you may decide to purchase a basic liability policy.
 The choice you make will determine how much you are required to pay for coverage.
 Keep in mind that some consumers may be required to maintain a minimum amount of insurance coverage.
 If you owe money on your car, for example, comprehensive coverage is likely required by your lender.

 - Bundle your policies. – If you have not already done so, you may be able to save money on your insurance premiums by bundling your policies.
 Most insurers offer a discount to clients who purchase multiple policies at the same time.
 For example, you can typically save money by purchasing your home insurance and auto insurance from the same provider.
 Ask your insurer if such a discount is available and, if so, how it will affect your premium.
 Compare the bundled premium to the sum of the individual premiums you were already paying to determine whether bundling is worthwhile.